 It is worth noting HMRC have removed the reference to the importer having to have ‘title’ to the goods; HMRC’s latest brief only sets out the position by reference to the ‘owner’ of the goods, which may be arguably broader than the person with legal title.

-Overall, we consider this new brief to be unhelpful to businesses and inconsistent with the objective of the VAT law – businesses importing goods in the course of their business should not incur irrecoverable VAT.
-However, unless there is further case law clarifying the position businesses should keep in mind the risk of challenge by HMRC if structuring their arrangements where anyone other than the owner importing goods and recovering import VAT.
+Overall, we consider this new brief to be unhelpful to businesses, as many businesses importing goods in the course of their business without taking ownership of the goods may now incur irrecoverable VAT.
+Businesses should review any arrangement where anyone other than the owner is importing goods to assess whether import VAT may be a cost.